Escape icy winds and snowstorms with these cool lessons.

 - Grades: PreK–K, 1–2, 3–5, 6–8

-December and January's dropping temperatures make these months the perfect time to encourage your students' curiosity about the changing seasons.
-The activities below will inform your students of the wonders of snow, the harsh conditions of the Arctic, how animals cope with the winter hardships, and how to report the weather.
+As temperatures drop, encourage your students' curiosity about the changing seasons.
+The activities below will inform your students of the wonders of snow and the harsh conditions of the Arctic.
+They’ll learn how animals cope with the winter hardships, how to report the weather, and more!

 Take your students on an imaginary expedition to the Arctic tundra, a frozen desert ecosystem.

-Reading activities, timelines, experiments, and firsthand accounts give students get a comprehensive look at winter storms.
+Reading activities, time lines, experiments, and first-hand accounts give students a comprehensive look at winter storms.